danscratch/ladder/README.md

 ### On titles

-We have eschewed the use of specific titles (Software Engineer, Senior Software Engineer, Principal Ninja, etc.) in order to focus on the essential expectations at each level.
+We have avoided the use of specific titles (Software Engineer, Senior Software Engineer, Principal Ninja, Magister Ludi, etc.) in order to focus on the essential expectations at each level.

 ### The levels